 Dancing along the edge of the Arctic Circle, North Iceland probably sounds pretty cold!
-Surprisingly, this area experiences some of the mildest temperatures in the country and offers a huge spectrum of scenery to explore, from the soft and gentle to the awesomely spectacular.
+However, in reality, this area experiences some of the mildest temperatures in the country.
+This part of the country offers a huge spectrum of scenery to explore, from the soft and gentle to the awesomely spectacular.

 On Skjalfandi Bay, Husavik has established itself as Europe’s main whale watching mecca with the superb harbor-side Whale Museum and sightings of rare species like the blue whale.
-The Skagafjordur district, with its green valleys and ancient mountain ranges, is the traditional heart of horse breeding in Iceland and boasts many historical sites from the classic Sagas.
+There you can also find the extraordinary new facility, GeoSea, offering a splendid infinity pool style bathing.

 Seasonal delights include golf under the Midnight Sun at the world’s northernmost 18-hole course in Akureyri, taking to the slopes at one of eight skiing areas, snowmobiling, horse trekking, super-jeep excursions, white-water rafting and hiking on along the rugged coastline.

 Akureyri has often nicknamed the capital of the North and is a busy little haven, with an amazing blend of culture, local charm and stunning sights.
 The local dish is a hot dog loaded with fries and melted cheese.
 Try if you dare, it is hard to stop!

 From Akureyri, you can also take the ferry out to the beautiful Grimsey island, located right on the Arctic Circle.
 The island is famous for its small population which is many times over outnumbered by puffins and other cute wildlife.